niolabs/docs/docs/hardware/compute-install.md

 # Supported Systems

-The standard license nio binaries have some initial dependencies for full-functionality local installations.
+The standard nio binaries available with a license have a few basic dependencies for local installation.

-For a quick start to nio running on a local instance, please refer to our guide [here](). <!-- TODO: add correct link here -->
+For a quick start to running nio locally, please refer to our guide [here](/getting_started/locally.md).

-For those that crave additional technical detail and background, check out [your available binaries]() and follow our guide below:
+More technical details about installing nio in various environments follow.

 ### System Requirements